 Emily is passionate about finding engaging ways to tell stories that empower disadvantaged communities.

-Previously, Harshani was a consultant with UN Women where she analyzed gender inequalities within national law and policies regarding health, education and employment in Africa and Asia.
+Previously, Harshani was a consultant with UN Women, where she analyzed gender inequalities within national law and policies regarding health, education and employment in Africa and Asia.
 She was also a Strategic Litigation Fellow at the Open Society Foundations in New York, where she prepared motions for litigation in national and regional systems on issues of economic justice, with a particular focus on displaced and stateless communities in Latin America and Africa.
-As a Research Officer for the UN Special Rapporteur on the Right to Health, she participated on fact-finding missions to assess the health conditions of vulnerable communities, facilitated training modules and workshops for health professionals, and worked with local advocates to reform national health laws.
+As a Research Officer for the UN Special Rapporteur on the Right to Health, she participated in fact-finding missions to assess the health conditions of vulnerable communities, facilitated training modules and workshops for health professionals and worked with local advocates to reform national health laws.

-Harshani has also held legal support roles at the United Nations Democracy Fund, the International Criminal Court for the Former Yugoslavia, the Australian Asylum Seeker Resource Center, and Red Cross Australia.
+Harshani has also held legal support roles at the United Nations Democracy Fund, the International Criminal Court for the former Yugoslavia, the Australian Asylum Seeker Resource Center and Red Cross Australia.
 She holds a Masters of Law, with a specialty in International and Comparative Law, from George Washington University, as well as a Bachelor of Laws and a Bachelor of Arts, Honors, from Monash University in Melbourne, Australia.